What else do you need to know?

 Order of Acceptance Protocols

-1. Clubs/Teams who fill out the form first and dedicate to playing all our Boston area events will be given priority.
+2. Clubs/Teams that dedicate to playing all our Boston area events will be given priority.

 We use the 'TeamSnap Tournaments' app for registration, scheduling, and standings, making our system easy to access on all devices.